 What’s the first thing I should do at rehearsal each week?
 Go to the table at the front of the room and check in.
 There is a separate attendance sheet for the Choral Scholars.
 Make sure you bring a pencil to rehearsal...at the very first rehearsal you should also pick up the scores we will be using (at the back of the room)

 Is there a dress rehearsal for the concert?
-Yes, on Saturday, April 27 at 9:30 to 12:00 noon and on Saturday April 30, at 9:30 am to 12 noon (both) at Avon Lake.
+Yes, on Saturday, December 11, 2021 at 9:30 to 12:00 noon and on Saturday April 30, at 9:30 am to 12 noon (both) at Avon Lake.
 It’s not a “dress” rehearsal in the sense of wearing concert attire but it is a rehearsal with the orchestra and soloists.

 Are there tickets to the concert?
 Yes.
 All tickets are $15 and can be purchased in advance….see a WSC representative at the front table.
 Or they can be bought on line at westshorechorale.org or ordered by phone at 216-375-7773.
 All students are free, so your friends can come to the concert at no cost.

 What to wear for the concert?
 If you’re regular school uniform for concerts is a formal black tux or black gown, you should wear that.
 If your school wears robes or some formal outfit other than black, try to find an all black ensemble to wear for the concert.
 Come as close as you can.
 The Chorale wears either a black tux, white shirt and black bow tie or a long black dress or blouse/dress ensemble that is floor length.
 Do not wear high heels.